 Soon my sister visited and eyed the purple hoop in the corner of my living room.
 “I used to do this as a kid”, she said as she tossed it around her waist.
 But like me, she watched it fall over and over.
 “I swear I can do this!” she said.
 Finally, she did, but she scowled as it started to seem more like work than play.
 Continue reading 5 Tips for Hula Hoop Beginners (and Mistakes to Avoid)

 After lying in bed all night or sitting in an office all day, there’s nothing like a little stretching to make you feel alive and ready for action.
 Why does stretching feel so good?
-Perhaps it helps us reach for the stars.
+To me, it’s like reaching for the stars!
 Continue reading Why Does Stretching Feel So Good?

 “Nice idea,” you say, “but who has time to take a nap?”
 You have kids to feed, a meeting to prepare for, and you promised your sister you’d call her back tonight.
 Forget it!